harshit9715/cdk-java-spring-ecs-deploy/README.md

-# Welcome to your CDK Java project!

-This is a Sample project for Java development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.
+# Sample Java Spring Boot based API Application on AWS Fargate using AWS CDK

+This is a sample AWS CDK (JAVA) project, which deployes a sample spring boot app to AWS fargate.

+It builds the java application directly from the assets provided in the application directory.
+Docker file is used to build the application.

+It creates all the associated networking constructs, enables port 80 and 443 for web access.

 ## Useful commands